Toryumon (Último Dragón): History

 Último Dragón had been forced to retire from active competition in 1998 after a mistake during an elbow surgery that caused nerve damage.
 In 2001 Dragón had another round of surgery on his elbow, restoring mobility and feeling.
 Following his rehabilitation Último Dragón made his return to active wrestling on a Toryumon / T2P co-promoted pay-per-view on September 8, 2002.
 In the following months Dragón wrestled regularly for Toryumon and various companies around the world.
 Because of his active scheduled Último Dragón stepped down as the director of Toryumon leaving the job to Takashi Okamura.
 Okamura handled the job while Dragón began working full-time for World Wrestling Entertainment (WWE) in the United States.
 After his run with WWE ended Dragón returned to Japan and announced that he was leaving Toryumon and taking all the trademarks he owned with him.
 Toryumon Japan changed its name to Dragon Gate as a result of this, continuing the traditions of Toryumon Japan including references to Último Dragón.
 Since the break Toryumon has primarily promoted shows in Mexico, featuring students trained by Dragón and Jorge "Skayde" Rivera and a number of wrestlers from various Mexican and American promotions.

 In Japan a group of remaining Toryumon students, including ousted members of Dragon Gate, joined with the internet-firm Livedoor to create the promotion dragondoor, a promotion that only ran six shows.
 The group launched another wrestling venture in 2006 called El Dorado: Next Door Project.

+In 2020, Toryumon Mexico would quietly close its doors with Dragón later founding Toryumon Casa in 2022, as base to serve as the home promotion for Japanese wrestlers from Dragongate and Pro Wrestling Noah who had been sent on learning excursions in Mexico.

 Shows and events

 Toryumon Japan ran a series of PPVs under the names Vamonos Amigos ("Let's go friends" in Spanish) and "Revolucion" ("Revolution") as well as an annual anniversary show.
 They also held an annual Numero Uno League that became one of the highlights of the promotional year.
 Since the split in 2004 Toryumon has not promoted any major shows or PPVs, focusing their promotional efforts on Toryumon Mexico.
-In Mexico Dragón promotes an annual DragonMania show, with the last being DragonMania XI held on May 28, 2016.
+In Mexico Dragón promoted an annual DragonMania show, with the last being DragonMania XI held on May 28, 2016.

 In August 2017 Toryumon Mexico started working with All Japan Pro Wrestling in with a collaborated event tour called Lucha Fiesta.